NVIDIA/cloud-native-docs/kubernetes/anthos-guide.rst

 Introduction
 ***************

-Google Cloud Anthos is a modern application management platform that lets users build, deploy, and manage applications anywhere in a secure, consistent manner.
+Google Cloud's Anthos is a modern application management platform that lets users build, deploy, and manage applications anywhere in a secure, consistent manner.
 The platform provides a consistent development and operations experience across deployments while reducing operational overhead and improving developer productivity.